cncf/tag-contributor-strategy/website/content/maintainers/governance/governance-self-assessment.md

 * If the project has any unusual aspects to its governance, describe them here.
 * Link to the project's existing documents where applicable.

-> **_NOTE:_** If the project is already under CNCF, you can use Devstats to check the number of substantial contributors.

 ##### Discoverability

 ###### Governance Location